 In the narrative created by Moro, there was no other legal reason that could possibly explain why OAS insisted on offering the triplex apartment to da Silva or why it was renovated.
 The judge would rather draw the conclusion that it could only be the result of a corruption scheme.
 The problem with a conviction without supporting evidence, based solely on a judge’s beliefs, is that he risks disregarding other narratives, including the one presented by the defense, which maintained the arrangements were regarding Brazil’s ex-first lady Mrs. Marisa Silva’s negotiations with the property development’s former owner, Bancoop, to buy a membership interest.
 Not only is the defense’s narrative much more likely than the prosecution’s, it is up to the latter to prove their version of the facts is correct by presenting supporting evidence.
 In any case, Judge Moro’s conclusion that “the only possible explanation” for the triplex apartment being offered to da Silva and for the renovation carried out in it was to pay bribes seems to demonstrate one thing: even without enough evidence, the judge’s belief that the defendant is guilty was unshakable, and that was apparent regardless of the outcome of the production of evidence.

-As for the money laundering charges, even though the facts presented by the prosecution were proven − which is not correct − what we have here is a legal impossibility.
+As for the money laundering charges, the facts were presented by the prosecution as though proven − which is not correct − what we have here is a legal impossibility.
 Money laundering is when someone tries to make money coming from illegal activities look legal.
 But when that person receives assets as payment from actions tainted by corruption, there is no separate crime.
 Even if the ownership of the asset is concealed, we would be facing a conduct included in the definition of the crime that sanctions corruption itself.
 By accepting the judgment’s theory, money laundering would follow any illegal activity, and that would be a complete legal nonsense.

 As da Silva was clearly convicted without evidence, one cannot help but pointing out that the long history of affirming the Rule of Law is connected to the dedication to constitutional principles such as due process of law, presumption of innocence, and natural justice.
 These principles are being relegated in the name of a discriminating, politically-driven fight on corruption, which could risk producing very harmful outcomes to Brazil’s own democratic history.
 In this sense, if successful, the lawfare that is now targeting da Silva will definitively outline the ruin of the Welfare State − a ruin promoted since president Rousseff was impeached.
 The coup promoted by the Brazilian parliament based on very peculiar financial law categories enabled the dismantling of an embryonic system of social protection to the country’s most vulnerable populations.
 But the harassment against da Silva, who is the front- runner in the 2018 elections, aims to make him ineligible and bury the greatest risk to the market society project, as suggested by Karl Polanyi (211), in which the economic and social systems separate and the latter is subject to the interests of the market, in a path paved since Dilma Rousseff was removed from office.
 Therefore, while the lawfare against president Rousseff was extremely serious, as it made it possible to establish an illegitimate government that will be in office until 2018, the effects of the lawfare against da Silva are expected to last much longer.
 For this reason, we consider that, even though the impeachment became an extremely powerful instrument to promote a blow against the institutions in order to overthrow the cosmovisions chosen by the Brazilian people in 2014, the Lula hunt, aimed at tainting his image and making him unable to run in the elections, is intended to take away from voters the political options that were betrayed by the Brazilian Congress in 2016.
 Let us hope higher courts do not allow it.